GAFS - COVID-19 Updates

 - We may require documentary proof of a negative COVID-19 test in the days before travel

-I must stress that these are all possible courses of action – nothing will be finalised until mid-March or April at the earliest.
+I must stress that these are all possible courses of action and our strategy will depend on the prevailing circumstances – nothing will be finalised until mid-March or April at the earliest.

 Booking and Refunds